Mott's law for the v.r.h. random resistor network and for Mott's random walk

-Our proof of the above Mott's law relies also on our previous results in percolation \cite{FagMim1,FagMim2} (obtained in collaboration with H.A.~Mimun) and stochastic homogenization \cite{Fhom2}.
+Our proof of the above Mott's law relies also on our previous results in percolation \cite{FH,FagMim1,FagMim2} (obtained in collaboration with I.~Hartarsky and with H.A.~Mimun) and stochastic homogenization \cite{Fhom2}.
 Having expressed $\s(\b)$ in terms of the effective homogenized matrix in \cite{Fhom2}, we can use the variational characterization of the latter to obtain upper bounds on $\s(\b)$ via suitable test functions.
-On the other hand, being $\s(\b)$ the limit of the suitably rescaled conductivity of finite volume resistor networks as described in Section \ref{ssec_MA}, we can use Rayleigh's monotonicity law to lower bound $\s(\b)$ by thinning the finite volume resistor networks when having a good knowledge about the statistics of their vertex-disjoint left-right (LR) crossings.
-The procedure is anyway different (and much refined) from the one in \cite{FM,FSS} and now our upper and lower bounds on $\s(\b)$ asymptotically match as $\b\to+\infty$ (thanks also to suitable rescaling arguments).
-The test functions and thinned resistor networks used in \cite{FM,FSS}, respectively, are of different nature, not optimal, while the ones presented here are inspired by the paradigm of Critical Path Analysis \cite{AHL} and require a detailed knowledge of a suitable percolation model investigated separately in \cite{FagMim1,FagMim2}.
-The overall derivation of Mott's law has required (and motivated) the results derived in \cite{Fhom2,FagMim1,FagMim2} (although we treated there larger classes of models).
+On the other hand, $\s(\b)$ \rot{is} the limit of the suitably rescaled conductivity of finite volume resistor networks as described in Section \ref{ssec_MA}. \rot{Hence} we can use Rayleigh's monotonicity law to lower bound $\s(\b)$ by thinning the finite volume resistor networks \rot{keeping just some vertex-disjoint linear chains of electrical filaments with enough conductance.
+Indeed, for the latter we can easily lower bound the effective conductivity by standard circuit theory.
+The procedure is different} (and much refined) from the one in \cite{FM,FSS} and now our upper and lower bounds on $\s(\b)$ asymptotically match as $\b\to+\infty$ (thanks also to suitable rescaling arguments).
+The test functions and thinned resistor networks used in \cite{FM,FSS}, respectively, are of different nature, not optimal, while the ones presented here are inspired by the paradigm of Critical Path Analysis \cite{AHL} and require a detailed knowledge of a suitable percolation model investigated separately in \cite{FH,FagMim1,FagMim2}.
+The overall derivation of Mott's law has required (and motivated) the results in \cite{Fhom2,FH,FagMim1,FagMim2} (although we treated there larger classes of models).